 When we look at the history of hand embroidery designs, we can see that in the Victorian era many women were turning to hand embroidery to create more unique decorations in their home on their accessories such as blankets, curtains, linens and even draperies.
 By the 1880s, sewing machines were introduced and became increasingly popular; this led to hand stitching labourers taking a back seat as the machines were able to produce stitched items in a much shorter amount of time with better professional looking results.

 Yet slowly women began to understand that the introduction of sewing machines could not replace freehand hand embroidery and labourers were back in demand again.
-Some hand embroidery stitches such as the feather stitch, the lazy daisy and newer weaving patterns become popular again and many countries throughout Europe began to create their own individual European hand embroidery designs.
+Some hand Embroidery machine reviews stitches such as the feather stitch, the lazy daisy and newer weaving patterns become popular again and many countries throughout Europe began to create their own individual European hand embroidery designs.
 Italians added in their unique embroidery design known as the reticella which can be recognised by its elaborate and elegant cutworks.
 Other European countries such as Czechoslovakia, Poland, Ukraine began to fashion clothes with difficult fabric trimmings, these were made so painstakingly that they were exclusively preferred for great masonic patches and epigonation celebrations.

 One off the free hand embroidery patterns which has survived up till today originates from Western Europe.
 It is known as the Jacobean and makes use of two ply wool, this is an antique art and is over six hundred years old, it was initially chosen as the embroidery design of choice for covering of dining tables, chairs and beds.

 In Germany they have a special hand embroidery pattern commonly known as the Dresden which involves laces that are stitched onto fabrics with the best outlines.